 Also, find out how long the lender will take to close your loan.

 Make sure the rate lock offered — typically 30-45 days — will be long enough to get you through to closing day and ensure a low fixed-rate.

-More tips to find the lowest mortgage or refinance rate
+More tips to find the the best mortgage rate

 The bottom line is that you’ll need to do some homework if you want to find the lowest refi or mortgage rate.